conorrfarrell/vc-tech/README.md

 INSERT INTO Item VALUES (5, "Yellow shoes", "EUR", "50", "BURB123", null);
 INSERT INTO Item VALUES (6, "Purple shoes", "EUR", "500", "BURB123", null);
 ```

+## With more time and for next time
+- Docker integration so a Docker SQL driver can be used